manuelfs/babymaker/README.md

 For now, make sure that `process.maxEvents` is set to the number of events you want (-1 for all events) in `babymaker/bmaker/python/bmaker_basic_cfg.py`.

-Log on to cms18 and set up the code are described above.
+Log on to one of the compute-0-X machines and set up the code are described above.
 Define the datasets you want to run over in `babymaker/scripts/get_flist.py` and run it from the `babymaker` folder with